Difference between Projects and Tasks

 In TimeCamp, projects are basically groups of tasks.
-From a technical point of view, there are not many differences between projects and tasks, so we can also call them “level 1 tasks”.
+From a technical point of view, there are not many differences between projects and tasks.
 For example, you can create a project named after your client, to which you will later add multiple subtasks converting your business relations.

 Projects contain lists of tasks.
 Use a project for a larger goal and a task for an action someone in your team needs to take in order to achieve that goal.
 You can create the unlimited tree structure, that will contain the many projects, with numerous subtasks, which can have even more 3/4/5.. levels of tasks, belonging to them.